 Negotiation is a delicate balancing act.
 As a sales rep, you straddle the space between helping your prospect find a solution that works for them and protecting your company’s interests.
 By the time you’ve reached the negotiation phase of the sales process, you and your prospect have a common goal: getting your company’s offering into their hands.
 It’s a joint effort, and you should be working — not fighting — with your buyer to reach an ideal solution.

 This doesn’t mean you’re at your prospects’ mercy.
-Negotiation isn’t a battle, but you can still win.
-If you can establish and maintain a strong position throughout the conversation, you'll be able to strike a deal that's good for both your customer and for you.
+A negotiation isn’t a battle, but it's still something you can win — and if you can establish and maintain a strong position throughout the conversation, you'll be able to strike a deal that's good for both your customer and you.

 If you give your prospect a price range from $12,500 to $15,000, guess what’s going to happen?
 They’re going to ask for $12,500.
 Not to mention that the lower price "anchors" your prospect's perception of your product's value.
 They may have previously thought $15,000 was a good price, but as soon as you say $12,500, the higher number will seem extravagant.